 Considering this, it only makes sense to use your GI Bill on active duty if your tuition costs are high or you use your "GI Bill Top-up" benefit.
 The GI Bill has a time limit - expiration date.
 Once you have left the service you have ten years to use it.
 Any benefit remaining after the tenth anniversary is lost, and you will lose your $1,200 initial contribution.

 Note: You should ALWAYS consult your Education Service Officer before using your GI Bill or taking any college classes.
 They are trained to give you the counseling that will help you avoid wasting your time and benefits.

-Find a school that has VA approved training or education programs.
-Be sure to ask the admissions counselor if the school meets the requirements to use the GI Bill.
-Note: Most regionally and nationally accredited colleges and universities have VA approved programs.
+When you find a school to attend, be sure to ask the admissions counselor if the school meets the requirements to use the GI Bill.
+Most regionally and nationally accredited colleges and universities have VA approved programs.

-Wait.
-It normally takes 4-8 weeks to hear back from the VA regarding your eligibility decision.
+After you apply for benefits, it normally takes 4-8 weeks to hear back from the VA regarding their eligibility decision.
 You will eventually receive a declaration of eligibility and a letter explaining your GI Bill benefits.
 Keep in mind that it is not uncommon to get a letter from the VA requesting more information.
 You will have to answer the VA requests in order to get your benefits.

 Keep Up With Your Education Benefits

 Whether you need a guide on how to use your GI Bill, want to take advantage of tuition assistance and scholarships, or get the lowdown on education benefits available for your family, Military.com can help.
 Subscribe to Military.com to have education tips and benefits updates delivered directly to your inbox.